vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ### Export NSX Advanced Load Balancer Certificate

 After the certificate is created, export the certificate thumbprint.
-The thumbprint will be required later when you configure the Tanzu Kubernetes Grid Management cluster.
+The thumbprint is required later when you configure the Tanzu Kubernetes Grid management cluster.
+To export the certificate, complete the following steps.

-1. To export the certificate, navigate to the **Templates > Security > SSL/TLS Certificate** page and export the certificate by clicking **Export**.
+1. Navigate to the **Templates > Security > SSL/TLS Certificate** page and export the certificate by clicking **Export**.

 2. In the **Export Certificate** page, click **Copy to clipboard** against the certificate.
 Do not copy the key.
 Save the copied certificate to use later when you enable workload management.